gardener/gardenctl-v2/docs/usage/targeting.md

 gardenctl target --garden landscape-dev --project my-project --shoot my-shoot --control-plane
 ```

-The target flags are global and can be used with other commands as well.
+The target flags can be used with other commands as well.
 If used with other commands than target, they will
 not modify the current target though.
 In these cases the current target will be overwritten with the provided target values for
 the command execution.